droglenc/NCMTH107/resources/FAQ/index.md

 title: MTH107 FAQ
 ---

 The following are links to answers for frequently asked questions by Northland College students in the Statistical Concepts and Analysis course.
-Other questions may be answered by reading the [class text](../../book/) or [e-mailing Derek Ogle](mailto:dogle@northland.edu).
+Other questions may be answered in the module readings or [e-mailing Derek Ogle](mailto:dogle@northland.edu).

 Related to: [R/RStudo](#rrstudio-related) / [Homework](#homework-format) / [Other](#other)